“. . . . A sight to take your breath away! Grand processions of people telling all the good things of God.”

 Village Baptist Church participates every year in this offering to support International medical outreach, evangelism and discipleship training, and planting churches in the darkest corners of the globe.

 Operation Christmas Child

 Samaritan’s Purse, a nondenominational evangelical Christian organization providing spiritual and physical aid to hurting people around the world, works with churches to deliver gift-filled shoe boxes to children in over 130 countries and sharing the Good News of Jesus Christ.
 Village Baptist Church partners with Operation Christmas Child each year, November 14-21, to help spread God’s love to the less fortunate.

 5K/10K Resurrection Run

-The Annual Village Resurrection Run event draws Emerald Coast communities together for a day of fun and friendly competition to benefit many of Village’s missions and ministries.
+The Annual Village Resurrection Run raises money to help fund the installation of water wells in North Africa.
+The event draws Emerald Coast communities together for a day of fun and friendly competition.
 Every April, hundreds of walkers and runners assemble at the Village start-line and head to the Crab Trap and back for the 5K’s, while the 10K’s continue further down the beach to Pompano Joe’s and back.
-Once the Village finish line has been crossed by the last of the racers, special awards are presented for Male and Female Overall, Masters, and Grand Masters winners in each age group.
+Once the Village finish line has been crossed by the last racer, special awards are presented for Male and Female Overall, Masters, and Grand Masters winners in each age group.
 Thanks to our most generous sponsors, these awards and other special prizes, ranging from fun to fine, are given to our well-deserved race participants and those who just come to hang out for the fun of it.